alexeymhv/adop-cartridges-cookbook/_docs/recipes/archiving-artefact-to-nexus.md

 # Method

-At first you need to install a _[Nexus Artifact Uploader](https://wiki.jenkins-ci.org/display/JENKINS/Nexus+Artifact+Uploader)_ plugin on Jenkins.
+There are two methods how you can upload your artefacts from Jenkins to Nexus:

+1. Making a call to Nexus API using cURL (or _[Nexus Artifact Uploader](https://wiki.jenkins-ci.org/display/JENKINS/Nexus+Artifact+Uploader)_).

+2. Uploading artifact as a part of Maven build lifecycle.